Nick Tropeano: Houston Astros

-Los Angeles Angels
+Los Angeles Angels of Anaheim / Los Angeles Angels

 On November 5, 2014, the Astros traded Tropeano and Carlos Perez to the Los Angeles Angels of Anaheim in exchange for Hank Conger.
 Tropeano pitched in 8 games for the Angels, starting 7 of them, and had an ERA of 3.82 in 37 innings.
 In 2016, after a rash of injuries to their rotation, Tropeano got called up and in 10 starts went 3–2 and at the time had the best ERA of the rotation with a 3.25 ERA before being placed on the disabled list.
 Despite his success, he was activated and sent down to the Triple–A Salt Lake Bees after the Angels called up Tim Lincecum.

 In August 2016, it was revealed that Tropeano underwent Tommy John surgery, ending his 2016 season and all of 2017 as well.

 After missing a full season, Tropeano entered the 2018 season competing for a spot in the rotation.
 He was sent down to Triple–A to begin the season but after injuries to the Angels rotation, he was called up and made 4 starts before going on the disabled list with elbow inflammation.
 He was shut down for the season on September 11 after feeling discomfort in his right shoulder.
 He ended the 2018 season with the Angels making 14 starts, with a record of 5–6 and an ERA of 4.74 and 64 strikeouts in 76 innings.
 Tropeano elected free agency following the 2019 season.